13 essential techniques to climb better

 Unwritten rules, safety practices, and social guidelines

-Gear Makes a Difference
+Gear makes a difference

 The right climbing shoes and chalk can significantly improve your grip and footwork.
 Our gear guide covers the best options for every budget and climbing style.